matthew-tfs/mjcb.io/content/blog/00067-crowdstrike-incident.md

 {{< youtube wAzEJxOo1ts >}}

+Dave Plummer posted a follow-up video about this topic on July 24, 2024:

+{{< youtube ZHrayP-Y71Q >}}

 At the end of the day this was a massive failure on CrowdStrike's part:

 * They pushed an update which was invalid.
 The CrowdStrike QA team should have found this issue.